 Children are tuned in.
 They know when we are going through the motions and when we are showing up for them.
 We communicate our inner state to them without realizing it.

 In a recent study at Washington State University, researchers asked mothers and fathers to suppress their emotions around their children.
-The study found that children exhibited more signs of stress for mothers asked to suppress their feelings, both physiologically and externally.
+The study found that children exhibited more signs of stress around mothers asked to suppress their feelings, both physiologically and externally.

 We think we can fight through those difficult emotions and just put on a brave face, but research suggests otherwise.
 There is emotional transparency, particularly between mother and child.
 This is all the more reason to work on yourself and to acknowledge what you need in order to care for yourself in a kind, loving way.
 Your children will learn from you and can do the same when they’re grown.
 They will learn to value themselves and to prioritize self-care.

 3. Sharing your happiness is part of sharing yourself.